RajKulk16/Content-based-recommender-system/Readme.md

 ## Overview

-The goal of this project is to predict which movies a user might like based on their past interactions with movies.
-It uses a content-based recommendation approach, which means it recommends movies similar to those the user has already shown interest in.
+The goal of this project is to predict which movies a user might like based on similarities with other movies.
+It uses a content-based recommendation approach, which means it recommends movies to the users according to the 'liking'/similarity of the movies the user has searched.
 The similarity between movies is calculated based on their genres, keywords, cast, and crew.

 ## Dataset

-The project uses a dataset sourced from [The Movie Database (TMDb)](https://www.themoviedb.org/), which contains information about thousands of movies.
+The project uses a dataset sourced from [The Movie Database (TMDb)](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata), which contains information about thousands of movies.
 This dataset includes details such as movie titles, genres, keywords, cast, crew, and overviews.

 ## Implementation Details